 You must register to vote in elections.
 Registering to Vote takes a few minutes to do.
 You may register to vote online at the California Secretary of State website.
 The traditional paper Voter Registration form is available at all city clerks offices, public libraries and post offices.
 The LWVBAE maintains Voter Registration form boxes at these sites.
-You may also call the Alameda County Registrar of Voters at (510) 267-8683 or (510) 272-6933 or the Secretary of State at 1-800-345-VOTE to request a registration form; or request or download a form from the Secretary of State’s web site.
+You may also call the Alameda County Registrar of Voters at (510) 267-8683 or (510) 272-6933 or the Secretary of State at 1-800-345-VOTE to request a registration form.

 Voter Registration Deadlines: